You’re here. I’m honored you stopped by. Take the chair by the fireplace. Juice? Tea? Coffee?

 I liken my method of reviewing to what Jesus said to the Pharisees: “You strain out a gnat and swallow a camel.”
 In other words, you can miss the big picture by focusing on the smaller details.

 "What can I expect from this website?"

 You can expect reviews of a wide variety of movies and memoirs.
-In terms of movies, I will review indies, foreign (mostly French), artsy, and some mainstream films in most genres but my focus will be on movies that might have slipped under your radar, or gone out of the theaters early because they did not appeal to the mass market.
+In terms of movies, I will review "indies" (independent films), foreign (mostly French), artsy, and some mainstream films in most genres but my focus will be on movies that might have slipped under your radar, or gone out of the theaters early because they did not appeal to the mass market.